House of The Dragon Check-In: Reasons for Optimism and Pessimism

 Discouraging: The characters are really bland so far, with the exception of Daemon.
 When you do a prequel, and the outcome is pre-determined, you really need strong new characters to prop up the show.
 Better Call Saul, a beloved prequel to a beloved Breaking Bad, had its own brand fanatics because it unveiled multiple rich and dynamic characters who were captivating on screen.

 I’m not getting those same tingles watching most of the cast of House of the Dragon so far.
-This stands out particularly in watching the small council scenes.
-In Game of Thrones, we had colorful characters inhabiting the seats, where it was exciting to see what would unfold, even when discussing banal measures like fundraising.
-In House of The Dragon, no one in particular is standing out, and so far, they are all kind of blending in together that its hard to remember who is who.
+This stands out particularly when watching the small council scenes.
+In Game of Thrones, we had colorful characters inhabiting the seats, and it was exciting to see what would unfold, even when discussing banal measures like fundraising.
+In House of The Dragon, no one in particular stands out, and so far, they are all blending in together, so it's hard to remember who is who.

-Otto Hightower as the hand has promise, but it is hard not to think of Tywin Lannister when watching him, and so far, he is not as interesting a character, even though Rhys Ifan is a wonderful actor who can do all the things Charles Dance could do as Tywin.
+As the Hand of The King, Otto Hightower has promise, but it is hard not to think of Tywin Lannister when watching him.
+So far, he is not as interesting a character, even though Rhys Ifans is a wonderful actor who can do everything Charles Dance could do as Tywin.

-Otto’s daughter, Alicent, also looks to be a crucial character, and while her character may supposed to be rather muted and internal, it doesn’t make for great television when the other supporting characters aren’t standing out either.
+Otto’s daughter, Alicent, also looks to be a crucial character.
+While her character may be written to be rather muted, it doesn’t make for great television when the other supporting characters aren’t standing out either.

 But I’m watching very closely how the non-Targaryen characters develop.
 Recapturing the magic Game of Thrones had in characters like Littlefinger, Lord Varys, the Lannisters, Lady Olenna, etc is unlikely.
 But they should stand out in their own right.
 The show depends on them.